 Bucklespring is available as Snap package.
 So, you can install it on any Linux distributions that supports snapd.

 In latest Debian and Ubuntu and its derivatives, it is available in the default repositories.

 $ sudo apt install bucklespring

 In FreeBSD, you can install Bucklespring using pkg:

 or built via port:

 $ cd /usr/ports/games/bucklespring $ make install clean

 You can also build and install Bucklespring from source as shown in the project's GitHub page.

-Bucklespring application works out of the box in Ubuntu 20.04 LTS.
+Bucklespring application works out of the box in Ubuntu systems.
 Just start it from Dash or Menu and you're good to go.
 No extra configuration required!